Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Plumas County Adult and Juvenile Probation Department is located at 1446 East Main Street in Quincy, California.
 We are located just west of the Sheriff's Office at the corner of Sunshine Lane and East Main Street.

-Delinquent fines, fees, and restitution owed to Probation and the Court are collected by the Treasurer's Department, located in the Plumas County Superior Court House at 520 Main Street.
-Their phone number is (530) 283-6260.
+Delinquent fines, fees, and restitution owed to Probation and the Court are collected by the Treasurer’s Department, located in the Plumas County Court House at 520 Main Street, Quincy, CA 95971.
+To make payments online, please visit https://www.plumascounty.us/2172/GovPayNet.
+To make payments by phone, please call 1-888-604-7888.
+If you should have any questions, please contact the Treasurers’ Department at (530) 283-6260.

 Yes.
 In California, you have the right to vote while you are on probation.
 You must be a United States citizen, a resident of California, and at least 18 years of age.